 Living in Devon, I don’t get to visit London as often as I’d like.
 When I do, finding new gluten free places to eat in London is my number one favourite activity!
-Here is my guide to 12 gluten free places (in no particular order) you HAVE to try if you’re visiting London.
+Here is my (constantly updated!) guide to more than 20 gluten free places (in no particular order) you HAVE to try if you’re visiting London.

 Beyond Bread, Charlotte Place

 Beyond Bread is a truly magical place for coeliacs.
 Beyond Bread, in Charlotte Place, is a 100% gluten free bakery, brimming with all sorts of treats.
 From freshly-baked gluten free bread to flaky gluten free croissants, it’s such a strange, yet exhilarating, feeling to be able to walk into a bakery and eat EVERYTHING.
 My only regret was not spotting their brunch menu before I ordered – but this gluten free toaste with mozzarella and mushrooms was an absolute delight.

 Yorica is basically free from heaven.
 Situated in Soho, Yorica serves up free from ice-cream, in either tubs, cones or with gluten free waffles.
 They have a ridiculously awesome selection of gluten free and dairy free ice-creams, and an equally amazing amount of gluten free toppings.
 It’s amazing to go to an ice-cream parlour where there is no fear of cross-contamination!
 And while £8-odd might seem a lot for two scoops of ice-cream, the portions are so generous, it’s basically a meal.
 A must visit.